NortonAlex/DAESIM/README.md

 This repository contains the python implementation of the Dynamic Agro-Ecosystem SIMulator (DAESIM) model.

+Models for crop growth, development and yield are important tools for identifying opportunities for improved crop production and reduced environmental impacts in a changing world.
+This model provides a mechanistic description of physiological, structural, and developmental processes in annual crops.
+It includes an innovative, eco-evolutionary optimality approach to biomass partitioning (carbon allocation) that provides a foundation for evaluating crop performance in different climates and soil types.
+Key features of the plant model (DAESIM2-Plant) include:
+ * Mechanistic simulations of crop physiology and phenology.
+ * Two-stream canopy radiative transfer.
+ * Soil-plant-atmosphere hydraulic constraints.
+ * Flexible temporal resolution (daily or custom step).
+ * Optimal carbon allocation based on eco-evolutionary principles.

+The model is written in a modular class-based Python architecture, with Jupyter notebook examples to test and evaluate modules either individually or in combination.

+Authors/Contributors:
+* Alexander Norton (CSIRO)
+* Justin Borevitz (ANU)
+* Firouzeh Taghikhah (USYD)

 References: Taghikhah et al. (2022) https://doi.org/10.1016/j.ecolmodel.2022.109930

+## Project Status and Scope

+Currently, the model is used as a research tool as it is under active development.

 ## Installation